 Please note: Our texts are translated automatically.
 Errors may occur during this process.

 The challenge lies more in efficiency.
-That’s where the TWIKE 5 is actually already good, thanks to its low weight and optimally reduced size.
+There the TWIKE 5 is actually already good due to its low weight and optimally reduced size.
 Then why get better again?
 Because it makes sense.
 And because it is still possible in the current development phase.
 But we don’t want to jeopardize the targeted WLTP range of 400 km because we might have to switch to a robust but smaller battery cell.
 A short vehicle length does not generally offer the best conditions for this.
 However, intensive simulation shows that a cw value of 0.24 can be achieved with minor modifications.

-A further improvement to 0.21 will require deeper measures and, above all, more intensive simulation work, but can foreseeably reduce WLTP consumption from an already impressive 7 to 6.5 kWh per 100 km of driving.
+A further improvement to 0.21 will require deeper measures and, above all, more intensive simulation work, but can foreseeably reduce WLTP consumption from an already impressive 7 to 6.5 kWh per 100 km driven.
 The focus of development work is still on the body-in-white, the chassis parts and the powertrain.
 This provides an opportunity to further optimize the exterior surfaces.
 And we would like to take advantage of this opportunity.
-To this end, the source of each disturbing air vortex (magenta blue in the illustration above) will be successively traced from the front spoiler to the tear-off edge of the diffuser over the next few weeks, and the drag will be reduced once again.
+To this end , the source of each disturbing air vortex (magenta blue in the illustration above) will be successively pursued from the front spoiler to the tear-off edge of the diffuser over the next few weeks and the drag reduced once again.